-- b. any new store(s) opened and/or operated by the Employer under an Acquired Store's name and/or banner name ("New Stores"); - c. any Acquired Stores or New Stores that the Employer changes the name of, rebrands, or combines with other Acquired Stores or New Stores before or after March 31, 2023, as long as the Acquired Stores or New Stores continue to operate under a banner that was acquired by the Employer on or before March 31, 2023 or was a banner owned or operated by JPG on or before March 31, 2023. - 2.
-Acquired Stores and New Stores shall be and continue to be non-union after March 31, 2023, unless and until the Union obtains representational rights for those employees.
-The Union agrees that the only way it will seek representational rights for those employees are as follows: - (a) Obtaining sufficient support from those employees for an application under the Labour Relations Code; - (b) An application under section 35 of the Labour Relations Code, in the event that an Acquired Store or New Store was a unionized store immediately prior to the acquisition or opening; or

-(c) Voluntary recognition by a means other than LOU#7 or any other rights of recognition found in this collective agreement or any other collective agreement.
+- b. any new store(s) opened and/or operated by the Employer under an Acquired Store's name and/or banner name ("New Stores"); - c. any Acquired Stores or New Stores that the Employer changes the name of, rebrands, or combines with other Acquired Stores or New Stores. - 2.
+Acquired Stores and New Stores shall be and continue to be non-union, unless and until the Union obtains representational rights for those employees.
+The Union agrees that the only way it will seek representational rights for those employees are as follows: - a) Obtaining sufficient support from those employees for an application under the Labour Relations Code; - b) An application under section 35 of the Labour Relations Code, in the event that an Acquired Store or New Store was a unionized store immediately prior to the acquisition or opening; or - c) Voluntary recognition by a means other than LOU#7 or any other rights of recognition found in this collective agreement or any other collective agreement. - d) The parties agree at the time the Employer acquires any new stores they shall meet with the Union to discuss the opportunity to convert acquired stores to a unionized banner outlined in pt 3 of this letter.

-For clarity, nothing in this Letter Agreement shall in any way prevent the Employer from defending any application made by the Union under paragraph 2(a) or 2(b).
-For further clarity, nothing in this Letter Agreement extinguishes the Union's right to continue to represent the employees at a store under a unionized banner if the Employer converts that store to a different banner.
+For clarity, nothing in this Letter of Agreement shall in any way prevent the Employer from defending any application made by the Union under paragraph 2(a) or 2(b).
+For further clarity, nothing in this Letter of Agreement extinguishes the Union's right to continue to represent the employees at a store under a unionized banner if the Employer converts that store to a different banner.